waveform80/pisense/docs/quickstart.rst

     StickEvent(timestamp=datetime.datetime(2018, 5, 4, 22, 52, 35, 961776),
     direction='right', pressed=True, held=False)

-As you've released the joystick there should be a "release" event waiting to be retrieved.
+As you've released the joystick there should be a "not pressed" event waiting to be retrieved.
 Notice that its timestamp is shortly after the former event (because the timestamp is the time at which the event *occurred*, not when it was retrieved):

 .. code-block:: pycon